-A decade ago there was talk of the ‘paperless’ office, but it appears that despite all of the advances in electronic data creation, storage and exchange, we are having a hard time giving up our hardcopy documents.
-This means that we need a way to integrate all of our data and information across multiple platforms and make it useable and accessible for our customers, suppliers, and colleagues.
+A decade ago there was a talk of the ‘paperless’ office, but it appears that despite all of the advances in electronic data creation, storage and exchange, we are having a hard time giving up our hardcopy documents.
+This means that we need a way to integrate all of our data and information across multiple platforms and make it usable and accessible for our customers, suppliers, and colleagues.

 Traditional physical Kanban is a huge help for organizing, understanding and putting to good use the data related to how you run your business at a local level.
 When you take it to the electronic level with our kanbanize.com software, you add a whole other level of connectivity and collaboration and can instantaneously communicate with your coworkers and management across the room, across the state, across the country or on the other side of the world.
 This is the real power of our Kanban project management software.
-When everyone is sharing the same information, goals, timelines and priorities, your business benefits.
+When every one is sharing the same information, goals, timelines and priorities, your business benefits.

-Recognize the Benefits of Simplicity
+Kanban Project Management – Recognize the Benefits of Simplicity

 We like simple concepts.
 The most popular and long-lasting management concepts and principles are those that are simple, clear and easy to follow.
 Kanban, for example, quickly became the reference for manufacturing in the automotive factor in the 1990s, and it’s now used across a broad range of industry sectors.

 - As shelves are emptied at a grocery store — where the concept of Kanban was first observed — the physical lack of product is visually detected during regular checks by employees.
 The shelves are restocked from the inventory in the storeroom.
-Removal of inventory sends a signal for reorder.
+Removal of inventory sends a signal to reorder.
 Initially 100% physical, this concept has been vastly improved with the addition of automated electronic information transfer.

 - In an automotive assembly plant, the concept of a ‘pull’ system is respected.
 The smallest inventories possible are maintained, and the replacement — through ordering, assembling or fabricating — of these parts is only triggered when they are consumed.
 Counteract that with a ‘push’ system, where, for example, a scheduled order of 1000 brake pads may be delivered even if the assembly line has stopped for maintenance.
 In the Kanban system, since the inventory of brake pads wasn’t consumed, there was no signal to reorder the parts since they aren’t yet needed.